Last week we had a half gallon of cream that needed to be used up and Matt had been talking about making butter using the mason jar method.

 For freezing, a piece of waxed paper can be pressed on the top surface of the butter if storing in a container.
 You could also mold your butter into rectangles, balls, etc., and wrap in waxed paper for the freezer.

-If you have a butter bell you can add a little water to the bottom of the crock and keep fresh butter unrefrigerated for a few days.
+If you have a butter bell you can add a little water to the bottom of the crock and keep fresh butter unrefrigerated for several days.

 Lessons we learned…

 Even though our impatience yielded not-quite-yet-butter, it still tastes delicious and looks beautiful.
 I enjoyed it on some zucchini bread this morning and we’ve spread it on toast and warm veggies.